Ko-fi/kofi-wordpress-button/Readme.txt

 With the release of 1.0.1 your Ko-fi code now comes from the settings page when using the shortcode or a widget.

 If you have not set your Ko-fi code in the settings page then simply update the Default Page Name/Id on the settings page, save the change and the widget will automatically pick it up.

+= I'm getting errors with the widget after upgrading to the block widget editor =

+In most instances there shouldn't be any issues upgrading to the block widget editor, but if you do encounter errors try removing the widget, saving, and adding the widget again.

 = Acknowledgements =